 Mercury and other toxicant sampling for the Merritt Pump Station entered this Phase in 2016 (see above).
 Faka Union and Miller Pump Stations' Phase 2 sampling will follow Startup collection and a concurrence from the Department.
-Sampling at each pump station shall follow the protocol outlined below.
+Sampling for each pump station shall follow the protocol outlined below.
+As per the November 7, 2023 PSRP CMP meeting, with concurrence from FDEP, the District has removed downstream monitoring station FU2 from Phase 2 - Tier 1 Routine Monitoring During 5-Year Stabilization and Routine Operational Period.
+The FU2 Weir is being abandoned in-place during the plugging of the FAKA Union Canal and will no longer be functional, resulting in access and safety concerns.
+Samples will continue to be collected from representative downstream station FAKA during the interim operational phases to detect any changes downstream of the project.